sssilvar/meta-imagen/docs/imaging/getting-started.md

 To make this structural analysis work is necessary to follo these instructions:

-## 1. Have the preprocessed data
+## 1. Get the data ready (Preprocessed dataset)
 This software works over a Freesurfer preprocessed folder (after performing a `recon-all` process).
 After you process your MRI data, you will have a folder that contains all the results in a structure like this:

 ![alt text](img/recon-all-dataset.png "Dataset folder after recon-all")

 As you may see, each folder corresponds to one subject's image processed.
-Inside each folder (subject), you will find a structure like this:
+Inside each folder (subject), you will find a folder structure like this:

 ![alt text](img/recon-all-subject.png "Inside a subject's folder after recon-all")

+## 2. Execute the ENIGMA Shape pipeline
+__Before doing so, it is necessary to have Docker installed.
+See [get.docker.com](https://get.docker.com/) to get more information.__